FollowTheProcess/cookie_pypackage/README.md

 cookiecutter https://github.com/FollowTheProcess/cookie_pypackage.git
 ```

-* Create a virtual environment, a git repo and start developing
+* Create a virtual environment, a git repo (if not using the gh cli) and start developing

 ``` shell
 cd <name_of_your_project>